AbhishekGautam01/docs/system-design/hld/netflix/netflix-arch-review.md

 * **CLIENT**
     * Any supported browsers on a laptop or desktop or a Netflix app on smart phone or smart TVs.
-    * Netflix has it's own Andriod and iOS apps
+    * Netflix has it's own Android and iOS apps
 <br/>

 * **BACKEND**